deritemakm/BbExpenseTracker/README.md

+Certainly!
+Here's the complete README for the BB Expense Tracker project, including all sections:

+---

 # BB Expense Tracker Project

 ## Description

 The BB Expense Tracker is a Java-coded program with a user-friendly GUI that allows students to enter their expenses by category, date, and amount.
 These entries are stored in a list sorted by date.
 The program uses bubble sort to automatically organize the expenses in ascending or descending order.
 By comparing adjacent elements, bubble sort illustrates the daily spending patterns of students, offering insights into their purchase habits and identifying areas for improvement.
 The BB Expense Tracker also provides a clear monthly breakdown of expenses, helping students better understand their financial habits.

 ## Features

-- **Login and Sign Up**: Secure authentication system for users to create accounts and log in.
+- **Login and Sign Up:** Secure authentication system for users to create accounts and log in.
-- **Home**: Includes the functionality to add a budget for the week and determine if the user saved money or not.
+- **Home:** Functionality to add a budget for the week and determine if the user saved money or not.
-- **Add Expense**: Allows users to add daily expenses by category, date, and amount.
+- **Add Expense:** Allows users to add daily expenses by category, date, and amount.
-- **Expenses List Page**: Displays all the expenses.
+- **Expenses List Page:** Displays all the entered expenses.
-- **Sort your expenses Page**: Provides sorting options to organize the expense list.
+- **Sort Your Expenses Page:** Provides sorting options to organize the expense list.
-- **Delete All Expenses**: A button that allows users to delete all the expenses at once.
+- **Delete All Expenses:** A button that allows users to delete all the entered expenses at once.

-## JCalendar Integration
-The BB Expense Tracker project includes JCalendar integration, enhancing the user experience by providing a graphical calendar interface for selecting and displaying dates within the application.
+- **JCalendar Integration:** Includes a graphical calendar interface for selecting and displaying dates within the application.

 ## Prerequisites

 Before you begin, ensure you have the following software installed on your machine:

 - NetBeans IDE 8.2